What institutions require

 The lifecycle is the requirement

 A regulated asset platform has to cover more than token creation.
-The institution needs a controlled lifecycle from asset setup through holder onboarding, transfer checks, privileged administration, settlement, servicing, reporting, and incident review.
+The institution needs a controlled lifecycle: asset setup, holder onboarding, transfer checks, privileged administration, and settlement.
+Servicing and incident review extend that same chain after launch, as does ongoing reporting.

-The practical test is whether each stage reads from the same asset, identity, role, and transaction state.
-If each stage is owned by a different system with its own copy of the truth, the institution inherits reconciliation work, unclear ownership, and weaker audit evidence.
+The practical test is whether each step reads from the same shared state.
+That state covers asset records and identity records, plus assigned roles and the full transaction history.
+When a different system owns each step with its own copy, your institution inherits reconciliation work, ownership becomes unclear, and audit evidence weakens.

 DALP is designed as one control plane for these lifecycle stages on EVM-compatible networks.
-The DALP overview explains the platform model.
-The architecture overview shows how the UI, APIs, workflows, contracts, indexer, and integrations fit together.
+The DALP overview explains the platform model in full.
+The architecture overview shows how the console, APIs, workflow engine, and smart contracts fit together as a single surface you can operate against.
+No separate system integration required for each stage.

 Compliance must run before balances move

 Regulated assets need eligibility checks before a transfer changes balances.
-A later review may still be useful for surveillance.
-It does not prevent the original ledger state change.
+A post-hoc review may still be useful for surveillance, but it cannot undo the original ledger state change.

 DALP supports pre-transfer enforcement through identity records, trusted issuers, claim topics, token compliance modules, and transfer validation.
-If a configured check fails, the transfer path blocks the movement before balances change.
+If a configured check fails, the platform blocks the movement before the ledger updates.
 The compliance transfer flow explains the validation order and failure outcomes.

 This requirement matters because policy usually differs by asset.
 One token may require KYC and jurisdiction restrictions.
 Another may require accreditation claims, holding limits, lock-ups, or transfer approval.

 The platform has to let those rules follow the asset.
-Otherwise teams fall back to manual checks in a separate spreadsheet or support queue.
+Otherwise your team falls back to manual checks in a separate spreadsheet or support queue.

 Custody and signing need explicit operating control

 Institutional signing cannot depend on one application hot wallet or one operator's local key.
-Privileged actions need role assignment, approval policy, custody-provider routing where configured, and evidence of who initiated and approved the action.
+Privileged operations need role assignment, approval policy, and custody-provider routing where configured, plus a record of who initiated each step.
+Without clear role separation, a single compromised key or process failure can bypass all platform controls.

-DALP separates application requests from signing and execution.
-The signing flow can route through configured signer infrastructure, including custody-provider integrations described in the DALP overview and the signing flow.
-Provider-native signing with Fireblocks or DFNS is covered where the deployment uses those integrations.
+DALP separates platform requests from signing and execution.
+The signing flow routes through configured signer infrastructure.
+See the DALP overview and signing flow for details, including provider-native signing with Fireblocks or DFNS where the deployment uses those integrations.

 Settlement has to define both legs

 On-chain token movement is not the same as complete settlement.
-If the token leg moves now and the cash leg settles later on banking rails, the operating model still has counterparty, timing, and reconciliation risk.
+If the token leg moves now and the cash leg settles later on banking rails, the operating model still carries counterparty risk, timing gaps, and reconciliation exposure.

-A stronger model coordinates the asset and payment-side actions so the approved exchange completes together or does not complete.
+A stronger model coordinates the asset and payment-side steps so the approved exchange completes together or does not complete.
 DALP documents this pattern as DvP and XvP settlement.

 See the XvP settlement overview and the architecture flow overview for the current settlement pages.

-The institution should test settlement requirements with concrete flows: primary issuance, secondary transfer, redemption, partial failure, cancellation, expiry, and evidence retrieval.
-If a deployment uses an external payment rail, the split between DALP state and the payment system must be explicit.
+Test settlement requirements with concrete flows: primary issuance, secondary transfer, redemption, partial failure, and cancellation.
+Include expiry and evidence retrieval in that set.
+If your deployment uses an external payment rail, the split between DALP state and the payment system must be explicit.

 Servicing must stay attached to the asset model

-After launch, the programme still needs supply administration, distributions or yield flows where enabled, redemptions, holder reporting, document updates, and investor communications.
-These operations should be tied to the token, holder, role, and event state used by the rest of the platform.
+After launch, the programme still needs supply administration, distributions or yield flows where enabled, redemptions, holder reporting, record updates, and investor communications.
+Each task should read from the same state that the rest of the platform uses: token records, holder eligibility, and the event log that records what changed.
+That shared foundation keeps the programme operating as one system rather than several.

 DALP exposes lifecycle and addon pages for these operating tasks.
-Start with Asset creation, System addons, and API integration to see which actions are handled through the console, API, SDK, and workflow surfaces.
+Start with Asset creation and System addons, then check the API docs to see which operations run through the console, the API, the SDK, or workflow surfaces.

-Do not evaluate servicing from a feature checklist alone.
-Ask which actor can run the action, what state changes, what evidence is emitted, how retries or failures are handled, and which external system remains responsible for off-platform cash movement, notices, legal records, or investor communications.
+A feature checklist alone is not enough to evaluate servicing.
+Ask which actor can run each operation, what state changes, what evidence is emitted, how retries or failures are handled, and which external system remains responsible for off-platform cash movement, notices, legal records, or investor communications.

 Enterprise deployment is part of the product decision

-Banks and asset managers usually need their digital asset platform to fit existing identity, network, monitoring, backup, and change-management controls.
+Banks and asset managers need their digital asset platform to fit existing identity controls, network architecture, and change-management processes, as well as their monitoring stack.
 The deployment model is not a hosting footnote.

-DALP supports managed, customer-hosted, and dedicated deployment patterns on EVM-compatible networks, as described in the Introduction and DALP overview.
-The institution still has to decide the hosting environment, network access model, backup policy, data residency position, incident process, and downstream monitoring integration for its target deployment.
+DALP supports managed, customer-hosted, and dedicated deployment patterns on EVM-compatible networks, as described in the asset tokenization overview and DALP overview.
+Your institution still has to decide the hosting environment, network access model, backup policy, data residency stance, incident process, and downstream monitoring for the chosen deployment.

 | Question | What to verify |